xuesu/Arxived-LLM-Jailbreak/README.md

 - Missing sections could include specific model architectures or detailed display comparisons of performance metrics across individual guard models.
 - Areas requiring further clarity involve how the calibration techniques were specifically implemented and the extent to which they improved the performance metrics.
 - The extracted text appears to be complete, but details about datasets and their specific amounts and configurations may be less detailed in some segments.
 Further investigation into the full document may provide additional context.
+### STShield: Single-Token Sentinel for Real-Time Jailbreak Detection in Large Language Models
+### 1. Summary of this text
+This paper introduces STShield, a novel lightweight framework for real-time detection of jailbreak attacks on large language models (LLMs).
+By implementing a single-token sentinel mechanism, STShield appends a binary safety indicator to the model’s response, utilizing the model’s alignment capabilities for efficient detection.
+The framework employs a combined approach of supervised fine-tuning on normal prompts along with adversarial training, ensuring robust performance against jailbroken inputs while maintaining model utility.
+Extensive experimental results indicate that STShield exhibits superior defense capabilities compared to existing methods, with minimal computational overhead, making it a practical solution for LLM safety.

+### 2. Related Metadata
+- Tools/Algorithms created: STShield, a framework for jailbreak detection.
+- Benchmarks introduced: Not specified.
+- Codebase/Data URL: Not mentioned.
+- Evaluated LLMs: Llama-27B-Chat, Vicuna-13B v1.5, LLaMA-2-7B-Chat.
+- Attack/Defense Techniques: Jailbreak detection, single-token sentinel mechanism, supervised fine-tuning, adversarial training.
+- Frameworks Critiqued: Various existing defense methods like SmoothLLM, Llama Guard, Self-Reminder.

+### 3. Main Contributions
+- A novel **single-token detection mechanism** that integrates with existing LLM architectures for real-time jailbreak detection.
+- **Adaptive adversarial training framework** that improves identification of sophisticated jailbreak attempts while maintaining normal functionality.
+- Empirical evaluations demonstrating **top-tier defense performance** while significantly reducing computational overhead compared to alternative methods.

+### 4. Methods & Approach
+- **Target Model**: The paper primarily focuses on autoregressive LLMs that predict the next token based on the previous sequence.
+- **Supervised Fine-Tuning**: Fine-tuning is applied on normal prompts ensuring correct response classifications as “safe”.
+- **Adversarial Training**: Employs embedding-space perturbations to evaluate harmful instructions with a safety token indicating successful jailbreak attempts.
+- **Inference Mechanism**: Appends a safety token to classify model responses during inference as “safe” or “harm”.

+### 5. Findings & Empirical Results
+- STShield significantly **reduces the Attack Success Rate (ASR)** under various adaptive jailbreak attack scenarios, with observed reductions from 100% to as low as 12% in certain cases.
+- Experimental results show STShield not only enhances defense against jailbreak prompts but also maintains improved performance on normal queries (ASR of 91.43% for AlpacaEval).
+- The addition of STShield introduces **minimal latency** compared to existing defense mechanisms.

+### 6. Implications for LLM Safety
+- STShield's findings suggest a feasible approach to **mitigating jailbreak vulnerabilities**, addressing safety concerns such as robustness and adversarial robustness.
+- Recommendations include maintaining model utility in tandem with security measures, crucial for real-world applications involving LLMs.

+### 7. Missing Information & Caveats
+- Specific benchmarks and codebase or data locations are not provided.
+- The text does not offer empirical results for all metrics, and details about any potential user studies or broader implications outside experimental setups remain unspecified.
+- *"The extracted text from pdf content appears to be incomplete.
+Additional details may be present in the full paper."*
 ### The Hidden Risks of Large Reasoning Models: A Safety Assessment of R1
 #### 1. Summary of this text
 The paper presents a safety assessment of large reasoning models, specifically analyzing the open-source DeepSeek-R1 and its compliance with safety regulations.
 Using established safety benchmarks, the authors evaluate these models' susceptibility to adversarial attacks, uncovering significant safety gaps compared to proprietary models like OpenAI's o3-mini.
 The insights reveal that deeper reasoning capabilities may inadvertently increase safety risks.
 The authors propose enhancements to safety alignment and advanced training strategies, emphasizing the need for further research to mitigate risks associated with reasoning in AI models.